 2. Position a rack in the center of the oven and heat the oven to 425° F.

 3. Trim off the sprouts cutting the bottom of the core.
 Remove loose yellow or brown outer leaves.
 Slice sprouts in halves into uniform pieces (lengthwise).
 Some leaves will fall off.
 If they’re discolored, throw them out.
 If they’re nice, add them in.
 Check out this video.

 NOTE: Save the inner core of leaves for soup or stew.

 4. In a large bowl, drizzle the Brussels sprouts with 2 tablespoons of avocado oil, salt, and ground black pepper to coat thoroughly.

-6. Mix olive oil, balsamic vinegar, and raw honey in a small container.
+6. Mix olive oil, balsamic vinegar, and raw honey (or pure maple syrup) in a small container.

 7. Take the Brussels sprouts out of the oven and place them back in the large bowl.
 Toss with the mix to coat evenly.